genome/bfx-workshop/lectures/week_03/sequence-data-and-containers.md

 ```
 5000000
 ```
-Ask your LLM partner to explain the awk block to you!
+Ask your LLM partner to explain the awk block to you so that you understand how it works.

 For perspective, the human genome is about 3.1 billion bases, so this is a tiny subsample.
 A real exome would typically have tens of millions of read pairs.